ashrafezz817/Migration-Samples/README.md

 | Small Cash Invoice |    5 |   202 |      95 |           30 |  15 |       2 |         1 |     1 |
 | Patient            |    2 |   170 |      119 |           20 |  10 |       0 |         2 |     0 |

-> **Note:** Database package and report counts represent dependencies referenced by the Form and are not intended to represent the complete dependency tree of the underlying database objects.
+> **Note:** Blocks, Items, Triggers, Program Units, LOVs, Relations, and Report Objects are structural object counts taken from the Oracle Forms XML exports.
+DB Packages represents distinct active Oracle database package references identified in the Form code.
+External reports, database objects, shared libraries, other Forms, and indirect dependencies are documented separately and are not necessarily reflected in these counts.

 ## Complexity Classification